-Scholar's Day for the Spring 2016 semester will be held Friday May 6th in Eck Hall and the Dugan Library Lobby.
+Scholar's Day for the Spring 2017 semester will be held Friday May 5th in Eck Hall.
 Students planning to participate in Scholar's Day should meet with their advisor to enroll in the Scholar's Day course.
 Once enrolled, the student will need to fill out the Scholar's Day Participant Application form linked below.
 Students may also meet the Scholar's Day requirement by presenting at an off campus event or by presenting at LitFest, an annual Literary Festival held on Newman University campus.
 Students presenting off campus or at LitFest will need to fill out the Scholar's Day Participant Form to receive credit for their presentations.

 Blessed John Henry NewmanThe Idea of a University

 "That only is true enlargement of mind which is the power of viewing many things at once as one whole of referring them severally to their true place in the universal system, of understanding their respective values, and determining their mutual dependence."